nestjs/docs.nestjs.com/content/fundamentals/platform-agnosticism.md

 #### Build once, use everywhere

-The **OVERVIEW** section of the documentation primarily shows coding techniques using HTTP server frameworks (e.g., apps providing a REST API or providing an MVC-style server-side rendered app).
+The **Overview** section of the documentation primarily shows coding techniques using HTTP server frameworks (e.g., apps providing a REST API or providing an MVC-style server-side rendered app).
 However, all those building blocks can be used on top of different transport layers ([microservices](/microservices/basics) or [websockets](/websockets/gateways)).

 Furthermore, Nest comes with a dedicated [GraphQL](/graphql/quick-start) module.
 You can use GraphQL as your API layer interchangeably with providing a REST API.